Network Endpoint Assessment (nea)

 Since NEA involves many different components from different vendors,

 interoperability is important.
-The priority of the NEA working group is
+The NEA working group will

-to develop standard protocols at the higher layers in the architecture:
+develop standard protocols at the following three layers in the

-the Posture Attribute protocol (PA) and the Posture Broker protocol
+the Posture Attribute protocol (PA), the Posture Broker protocol

-protocols will allow interoperability between an NEA Client from one
+implement PT protocols will allow interoperability between an NEA Client

 layers, the NEA working group will consider these existing protocols as